oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * More precise wording around storing artifacts with sensitive data
    * The claim name `_sd` or `...` must not be used in a disclosure.
    * Ensure claims that control validity are checked after decoding payload
+   * Update JSON Serialization to remove the kb_jwt member and allow for the disclosures to be conveyed elsewhere

    -05